 The federal governmentmay work slowly, but they are likely to come after some of your settlement money if you received federal medical benefits.
-Once they file a medical lien, you have only 60 days to pay before you incur penalties or possibly have the lien amount doubled.
+Upon filing a medical lien, you have 60 days to pay before you incur penalties or risk the amount doubling.
 While they expect you to pay up quickly, they can take their time coming after your settlement.
 In fact, they have up to six years to file their claim.

 Fortunately, the Benefits Coordination and Recovery Center (BCRC), the department in charge of these reimbursement efforts, is generally pretty flexible with payment amounts if you or your lawyer negotiate with them.
-If you can prove hardship, you may be able to pay only a fraction of the original amount and get them to forgo collecting interest.
+If you can prove hardship, you may only pay a fraction of the original amount and even forgo paying interest.

 Private Insurance Company Collections

-Insurance companies are also aware that asking for too much of your settlement may cause you not to pursue your personal injury case.
-If all the money will go to your medical providers, then you will not want to put yourself through what can be a lengthy and complicated process.
+Insurance companies also don’t want to deter filing of personal injury cases by asking for too much of the settlement.
+If all the money will go to your medical providers, then you will not want to put yourself through what could be a lengthy and complicated process.
 They may settle for a little rather than get nothing.

 Saving Your Settlement Money

 Unfortunately, some people get their settlement money and quickly spend the bulk of it, only to be hit with a delayed government lien or demands from the hospital to honor your lien agreement.
 Your lawyer can advise you on how best to protect yourself by setting aside money to cover these claims.
-Sometimes all you need to do is put some money into a savings account in case you are hit by a delayed financial demand.
+Sometimes all you need to do is put some money into a savings account in case of delayed financial demands.